ianvcaldas/chol-dictionary/README.md

 Sabanilla](https://www.sil.org/resources/archives/35328) is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) and attributed to the original authors and speakers.
-The dictionary with updated ortography is licensed under CC BY-NC-SA 4.0 and attribued to Carol Rose Little and Ian V. Caldas.
+The dictionary with updated ortography is a derivative work of the above and likewise under CC BY-NC-SA 4.0.